nronzel/realescrape-go/README.md

 I realized using JSON Server would prevent me from being able to make my own API.

 So instead it is back to the original idea of using a local MongoDB instance.
-I will have to add some logic to merge any JSON files present in the `scans` directory to run the JSON server from that single file.

 ### Issues